Warning: *privacy not included with this product

 Samsung Galaxy Buds

 Samsung offers many versions of their Galaxy earbuds.
 There's the Buds2, Buds Pro, Buds Live, and Buds+.
 That's a lot of Buds.
 And these tiny earbuds come in lots of shiny colors.
 They do the things earbuds do: sound good, cancel noise, let in ambient noise if you want, pair with a phone or computer over Bluetooth, get lost easily.
 You can use the Find My Earbuds feature in the app to help find them, but only if they are already connected to your phone, so don't lose these little guys if their battery is dead or you're more than 32 feet away.
+Oh, and FYI, Samsung is pretty bad at privacy, so maybe it's better if you lose these little guys after all.

 What could happen if something goes wrong?